KOKO1904/cka_study_exercises/services_networking/networkPolicy/case_3/solution/solution.md

 # Isolating Pods Within a Namespace

 ### We need to create a NetworkPolicy that denies all ingress traffic from pods within the same namespace (jupiter) but allows traffic from pods in any other namespace.
+Using the same strategy from exercise 2, we can create something like this:

 ```bash
 apiVersion: networking.k8s.io/v1